salsita/angularjs-cayenne/README.md

 # angularjs-cayenne

-This projects provides several tools for AngularJS:
+This project provides several tools for AngularJS:

 1. on-page notifications
 2. persisting scope variables in localStorage